 “The goals are probably the same both short term and long term: to get more state funding for higher education,” Ackerman said.
 “I think the state has totally turned their back on higher education and I think that’s a very negative thing for the economy and everything else.
 Our main goal is to get more public funding, more state funding, for all three segments.”

-Beyond that, Levine and Ackerman said they lobby to give the higher education system, particularly the UC, more autonomy and to decrease the amount of partisan “micro-managing” the state legislature inflicts on it.
+Beyond that, Levine and Ackerman said they lobby to give the higher education system, particularly the UC (both are graduates of UC Berkeley), more autonomy and to decrease the amount of partisan “micro-managing” the state legislature inflicts on it.

 While each segment (University of California, California State University and California Community Colleges) of higher education has its own set of advocates, and even each university, one of the achievements, and a main goal of the CCPHE was to unify the three segments and use their collective power together.

 Back in his days in the legislature, Levine said the segments competed too much to their detriment.
 “One of the most welcome successes that we believe we’ve been a part of is working with the three segments in a way that they really do collaborate and reinforce each other.
 When they go to Sacramento, there is mutual support, and that clearly enhances their messaging.”

 To that end, CCPHE has hosted multiple events bringing together the chancellors of all three segments to meet with influencers and PAC donors.
 The money raised has gone toward creating a de facto higher education caucus in the legislature.
 “There is now a cadre of strong supporters in the legislature who we work with and support politically,” Levine said, noting about a dozen legislators.
 “This is a real measure of success.”